 Virtual Assistant: Why Giving Up Should Not Be in Your Dictionary

 Alright, I admit that being a virtual assistant is no mean feat.
-It is, after all, more than just answering emails, scheduling appointments, writing blogs, data entry, and all that stuff.
+It is, after all, more than just answering emails, scheduling appointments, writing blogs, inputting data, and all that stuff.

-But one of the most important qualities of a VA is to never give up.
+But one of the most important qualities of a VA is perseverance.
+To never give up.
 You have to be patient, determined, unwavering and always willing to learn, no matter what.

 I am saying this because I want you to learn from one of my experiences.